-- Establishing, in consultation with the headteacher and school community, a practical and smart school uniform that accurately reflects the school's vision and values. - Ensuring that the school's uniform is accessible and inclusive, and does not disadvantage any pupil by virtue of their protected characteristics or socioeconomic status. - Listening to the opinions and wishes of parents, pupils and the wider school community regarding changes to the school's uniform. - Ensuring that the school's uniform is accessible and affordable. - Demonstrating how best value for money has been achieved in the uniform policy. - Ensuring compliance with the DfE's 'Cost of school uniforms' guidance.

-Processing and approving all eligible School Uniform Assistance Application Forms.
+- Establishing, in consultation with the headteacher and school community, a practical and smart school uniform that accurately reflects the school's vision and values. - Ensuring that the school's uniform is accessible, inclusive, and does not disadvantage any pupil because of their protected characteristics or socio-economic status. - Listening to the opinions and wishes of parents, pupils and the wider school community regarding changes to the school's uniform. - Ensuring that the school's uniform is accessible and affordable. - Demonstrating in this policy how best value for money has been achieved. - Ensuring compliance with the DfE's 'Cost of school uniforms' guidance. - Processing and approving all eligible School Uniform Assistance Application Forms.